denkungsart/filmmakers-api/source/index.html.md

 vita.x[].in_development | boolean | indicates film projects that are still in development, meaning it has not been completed or released yet ethnic_background | Array | Contains general ethnicities or heritages of the actor.
-Visibility depends on the setting for `ethnic_appearances` (as described above under _attribute_visibility_). ethnic_background_details | Array | Contains specific ethnicities or heritages of the actor, e.g. specific countries. ethnic_background_custom | string | Contains a custom description of ethnicities or heritages entered by the actor.
+Visibility depends on the setting for `ethnic_appearances` (as described above under _attribute_visibility_). ethnic_background_details | Array | Contains specific ethnicities or heritages of the actor, e.g. specific countries. ethnic_background_description | string | Contains a custom description of ethnicities or heritages entered by the actor.

 # Talent agencies